 Will A Magnesium Supplement Work For You?

 The primary function of most magnesium supplements is to offset any MG deficiency.
-Those most likely to have a deficiency are:
+Those most likely to have deficiency are:

 - People who have digestive issues and difficulty with absorption